Review: Kaitlyn Aurelia Smith – The Kid

 As the record wears on and the life cycle nears its end, the album becomes more contemplative and minimal.
 It’s here that Smith starts exploring acoustic timbres and a more diverse range of styles.
 “I Am Curious, I Care,” one of the most abstractly structured tracks here, builds its first half on a resonant cello line and flute playing, eventually moving into electronic sounds that flit between beat-driven and ambient textures.
 The whole thing ends on a web of looping horn lines, giving a solemn send-off the to fading life.

 This reflective atmosphere carries through to the closing track, “To Feel Your Best.”
 The instrumental here resembles those of the rest of the album, but the tones are subdued and simplified.
 There’s nothing but light keyboards and airy bass to support Smith as she sings some of her most potent lyrics on the album: “One day I will wake up and you won’t physically be there / even though I know it’s all perspective.”
 Instead of trying to move outside herself and discuss her own impending death, Smith turns toward past experiences to draw on the complex emotions attached to losing someone.

 This quality is what makes The Kid such a fantastic, engaging listen.
 Although she’s certainly ambitious and heady, Smith never comes off as in-over-her-head or pretentious.
 Sometimes goofy, sometimes anguished, always vibrant and gaudy, this album revels in its overblown construction.
-Each of the infinite notes played here contribute to Smith’s colorful portrait of the human life. –Connor Lockie
+Each of the infinite notes played here contribute to Smith’s colorful portrait of the human life. –Audrey Lockie